sachinym/Github-Advanced-Security/Labs/Lab-07.md

 In this lab, you will learn and perform:

 - Task 1: Add some vulnerable code via a pull request and view the scan results in the PR
-- Task 2: Verify Github Autofix is enabled
-- Task 3: Create a code with potencial security vulnerabilities
+- Task 2: Create a code with potencial security vulnerabilities
-- Task 4: Run a code scan
+- Task 3: Run a code scan
-- Task 5: Apply autofixes to vulnerabilities
+- Task 4: Apply autofixes to vulnerabilities

 ## Architecture Diagram